In today’s episode, we’re going to be talking about how to build your credibility as a business owner and entrepreneur.

-So if you say “I put out a new video every Tuesday,” and then you don’t put a video out every Tuesday, you don’t do what you say you’re going to do, you are eroding the trust that you are creating with that audience.
+If you say “I put out a new video every Tuesday,” and then you don’t put a video out every Tuesday, you don’t do what you say you’re going to do, you are eroding the trust that you are creating with that audience.

-And that is derailing your credibility way faster than you can rebuild it up with expert testimonials.
+That is derailing your credibility way faster than you can rebuild it up with expert testimonials.

-That includes consistency in delivering what you say you’re going to deliver to your clients – when you tell clients that you’ll do something for them by a particular deadline, you hit those deadlines and exceed them.
+That includes consistency in delivering what you say you’re going to deliver to your clients.
+When you tell clients that you’ll do something for them by a particular deadline, you hit those deadlines and exceed them.

-So by focusing on pricing that is appropriate, and consistently reviewing your pricing to ensure that it reflects the level of experience and qualification and the time that you’ve been in business, you can actually be insuring the credibility of your business as well.
+By focusing on pricing that is appropriate, and consistently reviewing your pricing to ensure that it reflects the level of experience and qualification and the time that you’ve been in business, you can actually be insuring the credibility of your business as well.

 A lot of coaches have taken this message and run with it so far that they will say things like, “If you’re charging under $3,000, you’re wasting your time.”
-And I actually do not subscribe to that model.

-When you’re first starting out in business, you need to charge a price point that feels really comfortable for you.
-Because the early phases of your business are when your confidence is the lowest, and your worries and wobbles are most likely to come to the fore.
+When you’re first starting out in business, you need to charge a price point that feels really comfortable for you, because the early phases of your business are when your confidence is the lowest, and your worries and wobbles are most likely to come to the fore.

-But something that I’ve seen happen that’s even worse is: If someone gets convinced that they should be charging $3,000 or $5,000, and they put their price up from $1,000 to $4,000, and they make a sale – they’re celebrating, they’re going, Oh my god, this is so amazing.
+Something that I’ve seen happen that’s even worse is: If someone gets convinced that they should be charging $3,000 or $5,000, and they put their price up from $1,000 to $4,000, and they make a sale – they’re celebrating, they’re going, ‘Oh my god, this is so amazing’.
 And then months pass before they make another sale.

 Then they start doing secret offers to people behind the scenes, or they’re rocking in the fetal position in the corner because they don’t know what to do – they’re stuck at an impasse.

-Because of that, I am a big fan of incremental price increases and consistently reviewing your prices.
+I am a big fan of incremental price increases and consistently reviewing your prices.